usegalaxy-eu/gdpr/src/pages/tos.md

 ## Limitation of Liability

-Under no circumstances and under no legal theory, whether in tort (including negligence), contract, or otherwise, shall Albert-Ludwigs-Universität Freiburg im Breisgau or any other entity which provides resources for the Service be liable to anyone for any indirect, special, incidental, or consequential damages of any character arising as a result of the use of this Service, including, without limitation, damages for loss of goodwill, work stoppage, computer
+Under no circumstances and under no legal theory, whether in tort (including negligence), contract, or otherwise, shall Universität Freiburg or any other entity which provides resources for the Service be liable to anyone for any indirect, special, incidental, or consequential damages of any character arising as a result of the use of this Service, including, without limitation, damages for loss of goodwill, work stoppage, computer